 Why do leaves fall?

 The beauty of nature is sometimes found in the profound ‘intelligence’ it exudes.
-Perennials, which includes trees, must protect itself in order to get through the harsh, freezing temperatures of winter.
-If trees did not shed their leaves, their soft vegetation would certainly freeze during winter time, damaging and no doubt killing the tree.
+Perennials, which includes trees, must protect themselves in order to get through the harsh, freezing temperatures of winter.
+If trees did not shed their leaves, their soft vegetation would certainly freeze during winter time, damaging and, no doubt, killing the tree.